NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 .. note::

-   If you only want to install select components of the stack, you can edit the ``stack/stack_custom.yaml`` file to omit unwanted components.
+   If you only want to install select components of the HPC-Stack, you can edit the ``stack/stack_custom.yaml`` file to omit unwanted components.
 The ``stack/stack_custom.yaml`` file lists the software packages to be built along with their version, options, compiler flags, and any other package-specific options.
 A full listing of components is available in the :ref:`HPC-Stack Components <HPCComponents>` section.

 .. _NonConSetUp: